Title IV F.A.Q.s

 - The first week following the last day to add a course will be the monitoring period when instructors must confirm attendance or engagement.
 The second week following the last day to add a course will be the reporting period.
-If the class does not meet the first week following the add date, then both monitoring and reporting can occur during the second week (for fall semester, 2021, the last day to add a course is August 27).
+If the class does not meet the first week following the add date, then both monitoring and reporting can occur during the second week (for spring semester, 2022, the last day to add a course is January 14).

 3. Do I have to monitor the attendance/engagement/participation the entire week?